kevinoh45TuD/pp1_zoo_website/README.md

 The video starts mute, although it doesn't have audio it is best practice to default the video to mute.
 The video will not play till the user starts it, but as it is a short video it is set to loop once it finishes.

+The gallery page will be exciting for users the possibility of adding additional videos/photos in the future.

 ### Contact Us

 The Contact Us page features two main functions.